tisba/playground/.github/ISSUE_TEMPLATE/miniracer-cannot-be-installed-or-build-.md

 ---
 name: MiniRacer cannot be installed (or build)
-about: Bug report for build or installation
+about: Bug report for build or installation issues
 title: ''
 labels: build issue
 assignees: ''